Hanburgeric/rclUE/README.md

 Additionally, add `yaml.dll` and `yaml.lib`–they are not present in the upstream plugin but are required for a successful Windows build.

 #### 4. Build and add missing libraries
 Depending on your ROS 2 installation, some packages expected by the plugin may be absent.
-ForROS 2 Humble, the typical suspects are:
+For ROS 2 Humble, the typical suspects are:
 - `pcl_msgs`
 - `rclc`
 - `ue_msgs`